Which Stata is right for me?

 Numerics by Stata can support any of the data sizes listed above in an embedded environment.

-All the above flavors have the same complete set of features and include PDF documentation.
+All the above edition have the same complete set of features and include PDF documentation.

-Stata/MP is the fastest and largest version of Stata.
+Stata/MP is the fastest and largest edition of Stata.

 Almost every computer can take advantage of the advanced multi processing capabilities of Stata/MP.
 Stata/MP provides the most extensive multicore support of any statistics and data management package.